ALEX

 UTMB YAMANAKA, KAGA SPA 20K

-Trail · 20 km · Yamanaka, Japan
+Trail 20.7km - 650m · 20 km · Yamanaka, Japan

 The Kaga Spa 20K, part of the UTMB World Series, set in the hot spring resort town of Yamanaka in Ishikawa Prefecture.
-Running with Seb on this one.
+Running with Sebastian on this one.
 A shorter, sharper UTMB race in a beautiful setting, where the goal is to go faster and smarter than Kenting.
 The experience is already there.
 Now it's about applying it.

-June 26 - 27
+26 - 27 June 2026

 DEEP JAPAN ULTRA - UONUMA 80KM

-Trail / Ultra · 80 km · Niigata, Japan
+Trail / Ultra 80km - 4,000m · 80 km · Niigata, Japan

 The big one.
 80km through the mountains of Uonuma in Niigata, an ITRA-rated ultra trail race set in the same region as the Deep Japan training camp that taught me so much back in 2025.
 This is the race that camp was building toward.
 A full day in the mountains, navigating everything the Japanese Alps can throw at you across two days of racing.